toashishagarwal-zz/BattleAdventure/README.md

    * static methods

-7 - Though Java 8 jdk has been used I could not use many Java 8 features like Lambdas, Streams, etc because Cobertura, the code coverage tool does not support java 8 features thereby affecting the coverage reports adversely.
+7 - Though Java 8 jdk has been used I could not use many Java 8 features like Lambdas, Streams, etc because Cobertura, the code coverage tool does not support java 8 features thereby affecting the coverage reports adversely

+8 - The coverage for ObjectSerializer.java is actually 100% when checked in IntelliJ.
+Somehow cobertura is reporting it as 21%.
+Not sure why this weird behaviour for this single class